wuxb45/remixdb/README.md

 This implementation employs an optimization to minimize the REMIX building cost.

 When creating a new table file, RemixDB can create a copy of all the keys in the table.
-Specificially, it encodes all the keys (without values) in sorted order using prefix compression, which creates a *compressed keys block*.
+Specificially, it encodes all the keys (without values) in sorted order using prefix compression, which creates a *Compressed Keys Block* (*CKB*).
-The compressed keys block is stored at the end of the table file.
+The CKB is stored at the end of the table file.
 This feature can be freely turned on and off.
-There is no compatibility issue when tables with and without the compressed keys block are used together.
+There is no compatibility issue when tables with and without the CKB are used together.

-When creating a new REMIX, the building process will check if all the input tables contain such an compressed keys block.
+When creating a new REMIX, the building process will check if every input table contains a CKB.
-If true, the process will build the new REMIX using these blocks.
+If true, the process will build the new REMIX using these CKBs.
 It also leverages the existing REMIX to avoid unncecssary key comparisons.
-In this way, the new REMIX will be created by reading the old REMIX and the compressed keys blocks, without accessing the key-value data blocks of the table files.
+In this way, the new REMIX will be created by reading the old REMIX and the CKBs, without accessing the key-value data blocks of the table files.

 In a running system the old REMIX structures are usually cache-resident.
-The compressed keys blocks are only used for REMIX building, which are read into memory in batch, and discarded once the building is finished.
+The CKBs are only used for REMIX building, which are read into memory in batch, and discarded once the building is finished.

-An compressed keys block is often much smaller than the original key-value data block, unless the system manages huge keys with small values.
+A CKB is often much smaller than the original key-value data block, unless the system manages huge keys with small values.
-Suppose the average compressed keys block size is 10% of the key-value data block, this optimization trades 10% more write I/O and storage space usage for a 90% reduction of read I/O during REMIX building.
+Suppose the average CKB size is 10% of the key-value data block, this optimization trades 10% more write I/O and storage space usage for a 90% reduction of read I/O during REMIX building.

 `remixdb_open` opens/creates a remixdb with the optimization turned on.
-New sstables will have the compressed keys block.
+Each newly created sstable will have the CKB.
-You should use `remixdb_open` unless you're sure its absolutely necessary to save a little bit disk space.
+You should use `remixdb_open` unless it's absolutely necessary to save a little bit disk space.
 `remixdb_open_compact` opens a remixdb with the optimization turned off.
-New sstables will not have the compressed keys block.
+Each newly created sstable will not contain a CKB.
 A store created by one of these functions can be safely opened by the other function.

-TODO: compress the compressed keys block with lz4/zstd/etc.?
+TODO: compress the CKB with lz4/zstd/etc.?

 # Getting Started